raspberrypilearning/sense-hat-pong/worksheet.md

 In this activity you will build your own Pong clone using your Raspberry Pi, a Sense HAT and some Python code.

-Pong was one of the earliest graphical games ever created and was first played on an Oscilloscope.
+Pong was one of the earliest graphical games ever created and was first played on an oscilloscope.

 ![Oscilloscope](https://upload.wikimedia.org/wikipedia/commons/7/76/Oscilloscope.jpg)